Why is Sharon Shoesmith (and others) suspended on full pay? What is Ed Balls going to do about it? When will we ever get these things right?

 Oops La La

 And so to the finalists...
 GF and I liked Signature, the dancing Sikhs and also clever collie, Gin, plus the shy chorister Andrew Johnston but not kiddie ballroom duo, The Cheeky Monkeys (Simon's soft side was positively flaccid where they were concerned).
 We adore inspired dancer George Sampson (to the point of actually picking up the phone and voting for him) and who would not admire the poise and talent of 12 year old Faryll Smith?
 We do not rate string ensemble Escala, however, who may be brilliant and gorgeous but are not innovative and would not attract nearly so much admiration if their collective and amply displayed pins were not quite so lissom.
 Martial arts duo, Strike, are far from a knockout in our book and what happened to the fabulous Hoop La La?
 I'm quite sure Prince Charles would have enjoyed them.
 But who cares?
-Our boy has won - for his Mum - and there wasn't a dry eye in the living room, the newly returned Brian having, predictably, beat a retreat to an early bed.
+Our boy has won - for his Mum - and there wasn't a dry eye in the living room, the ne

 Many congrats to Blackpool's Jodie Pregner, victor in the Battle of the Nancies.
 The Lord and his side-kick, Cameron McIntosh, made it quite clear they didn't want her with the ennobled gargoyle even stooping so low as to make a sizeist remark (hey, what about a remake of that other Victor Hugo Classic, The Hunchback of Notre Dame?).
 They didn't like being over-ruled by "the people", seemingly forgetting that it was the plebs who made them their multi-millions in the first place.